One of the things many people find difficult when they visit New Zealand is understanding the accent and pronunciation of the locals.

 Even though English is the primary spoken language and one of the three official languages of New Zealand (the other two are Maori and sign language), New Zealanders certainly have a unique way of pronouncing words.
 This can make it challenging for tourists to understand them.

-Apart from the people in the far south of the South Island rolling their r's a bit more, the accent is pretty much consistent throughout the country.
-Accents can be a little broader in rural areas (sounding a bit more like the Australians) but in general, it's all recognizable as being from New Zealand.
+Fortunately, "kiwi" English doesn't have any regional dialects.
+Except for the elongated "r" sounds used by the residents of the South Island, the accent is pretty much consistent throughout the country.
+While accents can also be a little broader in rural areas, sounding a bit more like Australian English, the kiwi accent is generally uniform and recognizable as being from New Zealand.

-- The letter "o" can sometimes sound like "oi."
-For instance, "hello" can sound like "helloi" and "I know" sound like "I noi."
+The letter "o" can sometimes have the same sound as in "boy," even when it appears at the end of a word.
+For instance, "hello" can sound more like "helloi" and "I know" can sound like "I noi."